What makes AI agent security different

 AI agents don't work that way.
 A single agent invocation can trigger hundreds of tool calls in seconds — reading files, querying databases, sending messages, calling APIs — with no human review between steps.
 An agent with write access to a database and read access to email can exfiltrate an entire customer list in a workflow that completes before a human analyst even opens an alert.

 The threat model is fundamentally different.
-The security model has to be too.
+The authorization model has to be too.

 Empirical red-team research on production-deployed AI agents has identified five attack categories that traditional security tools cannot address: